ASoruna/Rag-system/README.md

 Database Connection: Modify the PostgreSQL connection parameters to connect to a different database.

-Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.

 Acknowledgements
 This project uses the following open-source projects: